-For the past 6 years I have been running a successful dog walking business Woodland Walkies with my husband.
-I actually started this as a casual venture when I began my Tellington TTouch Practitioner training, however, our conscientious approach soon created a great reputation which very quickly led to it taking on a life of its own.
+For a number of years I ran a successful dog walking business Woodland Walkies with my ex-husband.
+I started this as a casual venture when I began my Tellington TTouch Practitioner training, however, our conscientious approach soon gained a good reputation which very quickly led to it taking on a life of its own.

-I am a Tellington TTouch Companion Animal practitioner and regularly attend seminars as part of my CPD.
-My particular area of interest is positive reward based training and I have attended courses and seminars with Ian Dunbar, Grisha Stewart, Brenda Aloff, Suzanne Clothier, Victoria Stillwell and Sarah Fisher.
+I am a Tellington TTouch Companion Animal practitioner and over the years have attended many seminars and courses.
+My particular area of interest has always been positive reward based training and I have attended courses and seminars with Ian Dunbar, Grisha Stewart, Brenda Aloff, Suzanne Clothier, Victoria Stillwell and Sarah Fisher.

 NLP Master Practitioner

-My increasing desire to explore the human half of the dog/human relationship led to train as an NLP Master Practitioner and Coach.
+My increasing desire to work with the human half of the dog/human relationship led to train as an NLP Master Practitioner and Coach.
 NLP (Neuro Linguistic Programming) is a set of strategies and techniques via which we can clarify our goals, recognise our unconscious emotional blocks and enhance our ability to achieve what we want.
+As part of my CPD I continue to assist on practitioner trainings and regularly attend related workshops and seminars.

 Companion Animal Bereavement Counsellor